nordie69/ABM-for-Socio-Economic-Monitoring-of-Visitor-Streams-in-Harz-NP/README.md

 Several tests and code snippets which have been used during the development of this ABM.

 ### Directory output
 Simulation generated output of the results from the ABM will be placed here.
-Actually there are no files in here, becacause you havent't run any simulation now.
+Actually there are no files in here, because you havent't run any simulation now.